 *Human Growth & Development

-Summer turbo term
+Summer turbo term or regular summer term

 In an effort to provide you with the most current information about our nursing program, you must first attend a Nursing Information Session.
 Then provide documentation of the following criteria for admission consideration;